Board of directors

 Cheryl was appointed to the Board of The Royal Mint in March 2019.
 She has more than 25 years of experience in marketing and communications and is currently Marketing Director, Personal Banking at RBS.
 Prior to this, Cheryl was CMO at AXA UK where particular areas of focus were building a trusted brand and using digital to improve customer experience.
 Cheryl is a graduate of University College London and holds an MBA from Cranfield School of Management.

-Andrew is Director of Circulating Coin Sales.
+Andrew is Director of Currency.
 He joined the Royal Mint in 2009 from OpSec Security Limited where he was Managing Director and led a successful turnaround of the European business.
 Prior to 2004, he held sales and marketing positions with De La Rue, ICI, and Kodak, including an assignment in the United States with Eastman Kodak Company.

 Anne Jessopp has significant experience in leading cultural change, manufacturing and growing new business, which was gained at some of the UK’s biggest firms, including Procter and Gamble, RAC and Rolls-Royce.
 Since joining The Royal Mint in 2008 Anne has held several positions on the Board, including HR Director and Director of Consumer, and has been a spearhead for the reinvention of the business.
 Under Anne’s leadership The Royal Mint has remained the world’s leading export mint, while successfully diversifying into investment products, collector services and a visitor attraction.
 A particular passion during her career has been working with companies who are developing their culture and undergoing significant change.
 As a result, The Royal Mint is now delivering its strategy of reinvention, while retaining its unique heritage as The Original Maker of meaningful products and services.